Storm Water Compliance

 - Provide treatment systems designed to remove 60% of the post-development Total Phosphorus (TP).

-- Prepare and submit an Operations and Maintenance (O&M) manual for all installed stormwater BMPs.
-The O&M manual must outline maintenance requirements and schedules for completion.
+- Prepare and submit an Operations and Maintenance (O&M) manual which outline maintenance requirements and schedules for stormwater BMPs.

-The use of infiltration techniques will be prohibited when the infiltration structural stormwater BMP will receive discharges from, or be constructed in areas
+The use of infiltration techniques will be prohibited when the infiltration structural stormwater BMP will be constructed in areas

 - where industrial facilities are not authorized to infiltrate industrial stormwater under an NPDES/SDS Industrial Stormwater Permit issued by MPCA;